 This End Up furniture

-Old fryers, blenders, skillets, small appliances, Tupperware, greasy pots and pans, non-silver flatware
+Old fryers, blenders, skillets, small appliances, plastic storage containers, greasy or worn pots and pans.

 Picture frames, small or large.

-Old office equipment including desks, chairs, filing cabinets, partitions.
+Old office equipment including desks, conference tables, chairs, filing cabinets, partitions.

 Older appliances, dishwashers